shruts421/cms-app/app/content/features.md

           - description: AD - Active Directory integration for easy employee log-in
           - description: Customized integrations - Custom integrations are possible for customer specific solutions
-      - title: Automation
-        image: /images/automation.svg
-        details:
-          - description: Import schedules - Openings schedules and hardware sets can be imported directly from Excel or Openings Studio
-          - description: Elevations - Render 3D images from hundreds of templates or create from scratch in APOGEE, our advanced drawing program
-          - description: Automatic revisions - Easily revise any schedule without errors, regardless if it's one door or 10,000 doors
   - title: Create consistent performance
     subSections:
       - title: Accountability